-The principle of control specifies that our product offer the user the ability to perform the action he wants when he needs and requires it, without dictating his behavior, and should giving options to cancel the action without punishment.
+The principle of control specifies that our product offers the user the ability to perform the action he wants when he needs and requires it, without dictating his behavior, and should give options to cancel the action without punishment.

 Imagine a social network with many users and all of them sharing the same environment and being able to reach all other users.
 It would be uncomfortable if the interface did not have the option to filter or moderate what type of user can contact you, or if the user has already done so, block it.
 It would really be a service that takes the user out of the center of attention and care.